Homepage / Excursion Guides / Visiting Glacier National Park in Winter

 Safety precautions need to be taken when recreating in the park.
 Hypothermia is the top danger to visitors in wintertime, so be sure to drink plenty of water, snack often, stay dry by wearing proper clothing, and pack survival gear.
 Be aware of tree wells and areas prone to avalanches, and do not ski on frozen lakes.

 Wildlife is still very prevalent in winter.
 White-tailed deer are most commonly seen, and always remember that you are in bear and mountain-lion territory.
-Even though grizzlies should be hibernating, always carry bear spray and refresh your bear safety knowledge.
-Keep in mind that winter is difficult for animals and human contact adds to their stress.
-Stay at a distance and observe wildlife with binoculars. deer in the snow
+Even though grizzlies should be hibernating, always carry bear spray and refresh your knowledge bear safety and check out Bear Aware: How to Stay Safe in Glacier National Park.

 Stay updated on conditions and trail closures and current avalanche status, especially if you plan to go backcountry skiing.